 Judy’s local civic involvement includes working with the Wichita Public Library and the YWCA Women’s Crisis Center.
 She has three adult children and three grandsons.

 Executive Transition & Succession Planning Specialist

-Judy retired from CIS in 2007 and returned to CIS as an interim director for five months in 2009.
+Judy retired from CIS in 2007 and returned as an interim director for five months in 2009.
 As the result of this experience, she successfully pursued a 2009-10 Communities In Schools National Robert H.B.
 Baldwin Fellowship during which she developed a paper and a toolkit to address Succession Planning & Leadership Transition.
 She currently serves as a CIS National consultant to local CIS affiliates and state offices on these topics.
-She also serves in this capacity for for the Wichita State University Center for Community Support and Research.
-In addition, she is the board chair for Communities In Schools of Kansas.
+In December of 2014 she finished serving on the CIS board.
+Judy currently serves as a consultant on succession planning and leadership transition for the Wichita State University Center for Community Support and Research.

 Julia Nkanata, PhD

 Organizational Development Specialist

 Julia joined CCSR in November 2014 as an organizational development specialist.
 Her primary duties involve providing expertise and direct technical assistance to local and governmental partners throughout the State of Kansas seeking to increase their capacity to fulfill their mission.

 For her education, Julia earned a doctor of philosophy degree in adult, organizational learning and leadership and a Master of Education in counseling and human services from the University of Idaho.
 She also earned a Bachelor of Arts in sociology and philosophy from Kenyatta University, Nairobi-Kenya.